per ha is earned by the farmer to cover the farm cost and promote fair compensation.

 Quality and Production Engineer

-Jing has been the quality supervisor at Naturtex for 14 years.
+Jing has been a quality supervisor at NatureTex for 14 years.
 She came to Egypt from the Philippines and stayed as she grew attached to her team, who became like family to her.

 Packaging and Labeling Assistant

 Adel has been an employee in NatureTex for three years now.
 He lives in Abou Hammad and works in the packaging and labeling department.